jblotus/explosivewebsprogramming/source/_posts/2013-01-05-my-programming-heroes-douglas-crockford.md

   - xss
   - yui
 ---
-<blockquote>JavaScript is a language that people would use without learning it first, which is a that you would not make in any other language - Douglas Crockford</blockquote>
+>JavaScript is a language that people would use without learning it first, which is a that you would not make in any other language - Douglas Crockford</blockquote>

 I'm a huge fan of [Douglas Crockford][1], and that has a lot to do with how I learned [JavaScript][2].
 Like many web developers, I generally loathed JavaScript until [jQuery][3] came along, and then I suddenly thought I understood the language.
 It wasn't until I had to write non-trivial applications in JavaScript that I truly began to notice the huge gaps in my education.
 With the rise of server-side JavaScript and the constant deluge of new interesting things happening in the JavaScript community, I felt that I needed to catch up, quickly.
 I needed a master to learn from, and Douglas Crockford was the master I chose.

 <!--more-->